MiguelMahecha/MiguelMahecha/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Miguel Mahecha
 ======================================================================================================================================

-Full-Stack Web Developer
+Backend Web Developer
 ------------------------

 Hi!
 I'm a systems engineering student with a keen interest in web app and video game development.
-My fascination lies in the backend side of things.
+My interest lies in the backend side of things (because CSS scary).
 From conceptualization to coding, I'm hands-on throughout the project lifecycle.
 I emphasize crafting high-quality code and delivering software that meets a high standard, despite my limited real-world experience.
 I always give my best to the project and the team.

 * 🌍  I'm based in Bogotá D.C., Colombia
 * 🖥️  See my portfolio at [My Website](http://www.miguelmahecha.com)